cbeneke/mangos-tbc-docker/README.md

 to expand the access rights to the 172.0.0.0/8 network (instead of 127.0.0.1) for the mangos user.
 Then build the cmangos files and initialize the docker image with

         ./bin/build.sh
-        ./bin/init-docker.sh
+        ./bin/init-docker.sh [ {{DATABASE_ROOT_PASSWORD}} ]

+The password is optional.
+If none specified "mangos" will be used as password for the database user root.
 After running this script, wait for the percona image to be fully initialized (check `docker logs mangos-percona` for the MySQL stating "[Note] mysqld: ready for connections."
 You can then run

         docker stop mangos-percona